Aqib-Malik/tracksubs-docs/README.md

-📌 Information We Collect
-TrackSubs is designed to protect your privacy:
+# 📱 TrackSubs

+Track upcoming subscription renewals with ease — **fully offline**, with local reminders and zero data collection.

+---

+## ✨ Features

+- Track all your subscriptions in one place
+- Local notifications to remind you before renewals
+- All data stays on your device
+- No sign-up, no cloud storage, no ads

+---

+## 🔒 Privacy Policy

+We respect your privacy!
-The App does not collect, store, or share any personally identifiable information (PII).
+TrackSubs does **not** collect, store, or share your personal data.

+**Summary:**
-All data you enter (such as subscription names, amounts, renewal dates) is stored locally on your device.
+- Data you enter (like subscription names, amounts, dates) is stored **only on your device**

-We do not use external servers or cloud storage.

-🔔 Local Notifications
-The App uses local notifications to remind you about upcoming subscription renewals:

-Notifications are created and scheduled on your device.
+- Local notifications are scheduled **directly on your device**

-We do not track or collect data on your notification interactions.
+- We do **not** track, analyze, or send any data to external servers

-🔒 Data Security
-Since all your data is stored locally:

-You have full control over your data.

-Deleting the App or clearing its data from your device will permanently remove your stored subscriptions and reminders.

-🧁 Cookies & Analytics
-TrackSubs:

-Does not use cookies.

-Does not integrate analytics, advertising, or third-party tracking tools.

-👶 Children's Privacy
-TrackSubs is not directed toward children under the age of 13, and we do not knowingly collect any data from them.

-🧰 Changes to This Privacy Policy
-We may update this Privacy Policy from time to time.
-Changes will be posted publicly on our GitHub repository, and your continued use of the App after changes are made means you accept them.
+- No cookies, no analytics, no ads

+For full details, see our [Privacy Policy](PRIVACY_POLICY.md).

+---

-📧 Contact Us
+## 📧 Contact

-If you have any questions or suggestions about this Privacy Policy, feel free to contact us at: hmaqib91@gmail.com
+If you have questions or suggestions, please contact:
+**hmaqib91@gmail.com**

+---

+## 🛠 About

+TrackSubs is an open project built to help users stay on top of their subscriptions, without compromising privacy.